Skaruts/tic-tiled-map-converter/README.md

 tictiled derp.tmx foo.map
 ```

-The output file name is optional.
-If one isn't given, then TicTiled will use the name of the source file.
+The output file name and extension are optional.
+If a file name isn't given, then TicTiled will use the same name as the source file.
-You can also omit the file extension for the output file.
+If the extension is omitted, it will be inferred from the source file's.

 ### Notes